-Although a white background is the most requested headshot background color, it doesn’t hurt to try out other options in your studio like black, brick walls, buildings, and different textures like lines or plant life.
+Although a white background is the most requested headshot background color, it doesn’t hurt to try out other options in your studio like black, grey, brick walls, buildings, and different textures like lines or plant life.

-Natural backdrops are very popular for headshot backgrounds, and you can play around with blurring backgrounds in your studio or adding lighting to create different effects.
-Regardless of the backdrop chosen, following our guide will help you achieve amazing, well-lit results.
+Natural backdrops are very popular for backgrounds, and you can play around with blurring backgrounds in your studio or adding lighting to create different effects.